Sandhills Area Bridge Results

 Results

-Wednesday, April 28, Open Game, N/S, 1.
-Aad Burghouwt and Richard Venditti, 2.
-Connie Dominguez and Joanne Thorne, 3.
-Grant Pealer and Marcia Bryant, 4.
+Wednesday, May 5, Open Game, N/S, 1.
+Lynne and David Berkebile, 2.
+Grant Pealer and Walter Stohler, 3.
 Karyn and Steve Kline; E/W, 1.
-Betsy Armstrong and Barbara Toomey, 2.
-Barb and Dick Leuth, 3.
-Brian Scott and Bill Seidensticker.
+Richard Venditti and Al Lowrie, 2.
+Karen and David Cook, 3.
+Peggy Clark and Donna Sennett, 4.
+Lynn Connolly and Paulette Clayton.

-Thursday, April 29, Limited Game, 1.Patsy Rhody and Sue Griggs, 2.
-Betsy Rainoff and Lefreda Williams.
+Thursday, May 6, Limited Game, 1.Patsy Rhody and Sue Griggs, 2.
+Alverna Plourde and Dale Simpson, 3.
+Mary Dawkins and Annie Thomasson, 1st in C. Paula Lyszyk and Barbara Golla.

-Friday, April 30, Limited Game, 1.Greta Ouimette and Becky Deaton, 2.
+Friday, May 7, Limited Game, 1.Philip Deturk and Mary Edwards, 2.
 Dale Simpson and Alverna Plourde, 3.
-Susan Bowness and Mary Edwards, 4.
-George and Mickey Wirtz.

-Sunday, May 2, Open Game, 1.Joanne Thorne and Ted Davison, 2.
-Berry Craven and Maxine Cunningham, 2nd in B. Mary Hamblen and Karyn Kline.
+Frank Shaw and Jim Owen, 4.
+JoAnn Duncan and Mary Sutton.

 Results